-NOTE: A political committee must file pre-election reports if the committee is involved in the election during each preelection reporting period.
+NOTE: A political committee must file pre-election reports if the committee is involved with the election during each pre-election reporting period.
 A political committee must file an 8-day pre-election report if the committee filed a 30-day pre-election report, even if there is no activity to report during the 8-day reporting period.
 The campaign treasurer of a political committee may be required to file 30-day and 8-day pre-election reports in connection with elections not listed on this schedule.
-COLUMN I

-DUE DATE
+COLUMN I DUE DATE